Phone Sale Tips and Rookie Mistakes to Avoid

 Let me ask you a question.
 Do you get excited when you receive a cold call?
 What about when you have to call into your cable, internet or phone provider?

 The lack of coaching, amongst other factors, has directly contributed to a negative stigma with sales people to the point where we now prefer other methods of communication.
-It could be live chats or texts over speaking with someone directly.
+Most sales reps would rather communicate to potential clients through live chats or texts instead of speaking directly.

 Sales coaches and managers can give sales reps a list of the right questions to ask but they can’t listen for them.
 Experience can lend us a hand in knowing what to listen for but the faster we recognize the pain signals that go along with discovery questions, the better off we’ll be.